 Toggle: English / Spanish

-Exfoliative dermatitis is widespread scaling of the skin, often with itching (pruritus), skin redness (erythroderma), and hair loss.
+Exfoliative dermatitis is widespread scaling, peeling, and flaking of the skin.
+It is often accompanied by, itching, skin redness (erythroderma), and hair loss.

-It may occur in severe cases of many common skin conditions, such as eczema and psoriasis.
+This condition may occur in severe cases of many common skin conditions, such as eczema and psoriasis.
 It is sometimes caused by an allergy to drugs or another body-wide disease.

 Habif TP.
 Exanthems and drug eruptions.
 In: Habif TP, ed.
 Clinical Dermatology.
-5th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009:chap 14.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 14.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.